 There’s so much information at our fingertips, but how do we know whether a source can be trusted?
-These tools can help us find reliable sources and evaluate the accuracy of the information.
+Use these tools to find reliable sources and evaluate the accuracy of the information.

 50 popular beliefs that people think are trueGuy P. Harrison

 Fake news and the manipulation of public opinionCarla Mooney

 Program or be programmed : ten commands for a digital ageDouglas Rushkoff

 - Get information about Internet hoaxes, scams, and security issues.